Create and use node pools with labels and taints

 Step 3.
 Deploy pods using taints and tolerations

-In this step, you will deploy an example pod to the node pool that has the tutorial=true:NoSchedule
+In this step, you will deploy an example pod to a node pool with the tutorial=true:NoSchedule

 taint.
-This taint ensures that only pods with the appropriate toleration can be scheduled on that node.
+This taint ensures that only pods with the appropriate toleration will be scheduled on those nodes.

 -

-Write and deploy a YAML file that defines the pod.
-This file includes the pod configuration and the toleration that matches the taint applied to the node pool.
+Write and deploy a YAML file defining the pod.
+This file includes the pod configuration and a toleration that matches the taint on the node pool.

 cat <<EOF | kubectl create -f-